While You Wait: Engaging Kids in Responsible Pet Care

 Check out the Kids’ Corner at our veterinary clinic!

 What better way to learn about how to care for your pets than by playing?
-At our community veterinary clinic in Valdivia, Chile, our smallest clients are getting a chance to practice their responsible pet owner habits and learning about what their pets really need at our new “kids’ corner” within our clinic waiting room!
+At our community veterinary clinic in Valdivia, Chile, our smallest clients are getting a chance to practice their responsible pet owner habits learning about what their pets really need at our new “kids’ corner” within our clinic waiting room!
 Kids can try out a variety of play-to-learn activities such as completing a checkup form by taking notes on specific aspects of their pets’ well-being, or listening to an animal’s heartbeat, weighing them, or even determining which foods are healthy for them to eat and which are not.

 The perfect spot for kids to practice caring for animals while they wait for their pets to be cared for by our veterinary team.

-While a child’s imagination allows for endless learning possibilities, some of the designed activities we created for this space include:
+While a child’s imagination allows for endless learning possibilities, some of the activities we created for this space include:

 • Child-friendly veterinary tools and gear, stuffed animal “patients”, and an examination sheet that details exactly what a vet would consider when reviewing an animal’s well-being.